-- Snowy Owls have been occasional this winter in Atlantic Canada and fairly common along the St. Lawrence River and across southwestern and southcentral Ontario (with a fair concentration on Amherst and Wolfe Islands, NW of Barrie and Kitchener-Waterloo, and east of Lake St. Clair), and across the southern prairies.
+- Snowy Owls have been more common this winter in Atlantic Canada and common along the St. Lawrence River and across southwestern and southcentral Ontario, and across the southern prairies.

-- Northern Hawk Owls have mostly been reported from near Ottawa, Quebec City and the Bruce Peninsula, as well as scattered through NW Quebec and NE Ontario.
-They are also occasional through the prairies, particularly around Edmonton and Calgary, and NW of Grande Prairie, as well as the SE interior of British Columbia.
+- Northern Hawk Owls have been reported from the southern half of the country and up through the prairies, as well as the interior of British Columbia.
 These owls are boreal residents that occasionally venture south.
 Diurnal habits and tameness can result in good views.
 And the looks of this owl are a bit different than most owls.
 As their name suggests, they have a hawk-like body with short wings and a long tail.

-- Great Gray Owls have been reported from southern and central Canada, but particularly Manitoba and the Rockies/high plains region, with foci around Winnipeg and west of Calgary.
+- Great Gray Owls have been reported from the St. Lawrence Valley and E.Ontario/W.Quebec, but particularly Manitoba and the Rockies/high plains region.

-- Don’t forget to get out and count some birds during the Great Backyard Bird Count occurring February 12th-15th.
+- Don’t forget to get out and count some birds during the Great Backyard Bird Count occurring February 18th-21st.
 Here are some bird activities to get students excited.

 - Male skunks are starting to look for mates.
 A whiff of skunk on a damp winter’s night is one of the first smells of spring – one spray can be smelled over 6 square kilometres, and contains chemicals used to make WW I mustard gas!